VFPX/Win32API/samples/sample_412.md

 The Winsock error code returned is **10048** -- WSAEADDRINUSE *Only one usage of each socket address (protocol/network address/port) is normally permitted*.

-List of local ports already used can be obtained through the system **NETSTAT** command, or use example in this reference <a href="?example=222">Displaying all TCP connections for the local system</a> to get the list.
+List of local ports already used can be obtained through the system **NETSTAT** command, or use example in this reference [Displaying all TCP connections for the local system](sample_222.md) to get the list.

 Also take a look at this article <a href="http://networking.earthweb.com/netsysm/article.php/937411">Working with the NETSTAT Command</a>.